 5 min read

 I approach period days with self-care to the max.
-It’s not always perfect, and I may not always have a full day to stop, drop, and spa, but I try it sneak some extra self-love here and there where I can.
+It’s not always perfect, and I may not always have a full day to stop, drop, and spa, but I try to sneak some extra self-love in here and there where I can.

 Sometimes, that means spending a few more minutes in the shower to take my time washing and conditioning my hair.
 Sometimes, it means lighting a scented candle, putting on face cream, and taking slow, deep breaths for a few minutes.
 And sometimes, it means lounging around for a few hours watching bad reality TV.